-Work on future delivery systems, revolutionary voice services, or groundbreaking devices
+Work on the future of delivery systems, simulation and experimentation, computing storage, revolutionary voice services, or groundbreaking devices

 The Cambridge team plays a key role in the development of Alexa, Amazon’s cloud based voice service which delights customers on products such as Echo and Fire TV.
 The Amazon Alexa team focuses on bringing voice-activated experiences to Amazon customers.
 The team first began with the development of Amazon Echo, a new category of device designed entirely around your voice.
 It's always ready, connected, and fast — just ask for information, music, news, weather, and more.
 To learn more about the Alexa team, watch our video!

 Our focus the Alexa Knowledge team combines natural language understanding, acquiring large volumes of structured knowledge, and building autonomous machine reasoning to allow our customers to get answers to their questions in the most natural way possible.
 We’re part of a huge research and engineering effort

 The Alexa Machine Learning team is responsible for cutting-edge research and development in all aspects of human language technology, including automatic speech recognition (ASR) and natural language understanding (NLU).
 We are a team of world-class scientists that use many real-world data sources to build highly scalable machine learning solutions at massive scale

 The R&D team in Cambridge is part of the Lab126 organization based in Sunnyvale, California and develops